jgrebol/ESIpy/examples/README.md

 > [!WARNING]
 > The `partition` variable is mandatory to properly obtain the references for the calculations.
 The FLU index will not be computed if no partition is specified.

-- example05: As for the HOMA (and HOMER), the user needs to provide the dictionary ```homarefs```, which contains the bond pattern and an inner dictionary containing the ```r_opt``` and ```alpha``` parameters (see the example for a better understanding of the structure of the variable.
+- example05: As for the HOMA (and HOMER), the user needs to provide the dictionary ```homarefs```, which contains the bond pattern and an inner dictionary containing the ```r_opt``` (in Angstroms) and ```alpha``` parameters (see the example for a better understanding of the structure of the variable).
 The example provides the calculation of the HOMER values for benzene singlet, which indeed produce non-aromatic values as expected.
 Without the molecule information, the user needs to provide the connectivtiy of the atoms and the molecular geometry as stated in the ```mol.atom_coords()``` object.

 > [!NOTE]
 > The program will check the topology of the AOMs to separate into singlet and triplet calculations.
 Thus, it will only compute HOMA for singlets and HOMER for triplets.